DSD-DBS/capella-dockerimages/ci-templates/gitlab/README.md

     T4C_REPO_NAME: testrepo # T4C repository name
 ```

-In addition, you have to add the following environment variables on repository level:
+In addition, you have to add the following environment variables on repository level.
+Make sure to enable the "Expand variable reference" flag.

 - `CAPELLA_DOCKER_IMAGES_REVISION`: Revision of this Github repository
 - `HTTP_LOGIN` and `HTTP_PASSWORD`: Username / password for the REST API